Moral-Authority/frontend/src/graphql/README.md

 ## Defining Schema

-our GraphQL server uses a schema to describe the shape of your available data.
+Our GraphQL server uses a schema to describe the shape of your available data.
 This schema defines a hierarchy of types with fields that are populated from your back-end data stores.
 The schema also specifies exactly which queries and mutations are available for clients to execute.

 For example, If we want to store a `user`.
 We have to define the schema in our `back-end` like so: